Kdyby/Doctrine/docs/en/dao.md

 # EntityDao

 It extends the `Kdyby\Doctrine\EntityRepository`, and is the default "repository" class for all entities.
-Please preffer using `EntityRepository` only, unless you really know what you're doing.
+Please prefer using `EntityRepository` only, unless you really know what you're doing.

 ## `->add($entity)`